AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 ::

     source init.sh       // for linux
-    source init_mac.sh   //for mac

-| The script prompts for path to ArrayFire and libconfig installation directories.
+| The script prompts for path to ArrayFire installation directory.
 | The script does the following:
 - sets the compilation library and include directory to the entered directories
 - compiles